I Keep Giving Feedback. Nothing Changes.

 |---|---|---|

-These paths help you diagnose what's actually happening, hear how it plays out in real systems, and understand why this pattern exists at all.
+When the same feedback keeps missing, there's usually a missing condition underneath it.
+These paths help you see what's actually happening, hear how it plays out in real systems, and understand why the pattern exists at all.
 Start where your curiosity pulls you.

 Read The Manager's Compass to diagnose the feedback pattern.